SenseNet/sncom-resources/_posts/2021-04-28-hey-olvy-whats-new.md

 redirect_to: https://www.sensenet.com/blog/2021-04-28-hey-olvy-whats-new
 ---

 We are getting familiar with producthunt recently as we want to launch our new SaaS model there.
-By chance we came accross a great tool which saved us some dev hours.
+By chance we came across a great tool which saved us some dev hours.
 Here's our experience.

 ---